Otieno100/Quotes/README.md

 ## Technologies Used

+### HTML5-
+Used the box model to provide some responsiveness
+### CSS3-
-HTML5-Used the box model to provide some responsiveness CSS3-Included state of the art styles and a blending color scheme. -Bootstrap4 -For mobile first web design FontAwesome Icons
+Included state of the art styles and a blending color scheme. -Bootstrap4 -For mobile first web design FontAwesome Icons
+### Google fonts-
-Google fonts- To blend normal fonts therefore creating seamless user experience jQuery-For website interactions
+To blend normal fonts therefore creating seamless user experience
-Angular 8
-Contact Information
-Email -Wambuilucy@gmail.com
-Phone number- +2547021105540
-Contribution
+### jQuery-
+For website interactions
+### javascript ..
+used to produce functionality of the web
+### typeScript
+provided the actual code
+### bootsraps
+For page responsivess

 ## Code scaffolding